Snapchat, the social media app loved by teens, recently added a new location-sharing feature called Snap Map.

 Snap Map lets users share their exact location in real time with people on their "friends" list.

 Schools, however, are issuing warnings to parents over serious concerns about the new feature's child safety.
-One school has written to parents advising that Snap Map could be used "build up a picture of home addresses, travel routes, schools and workplaces" according to this report by the BBC.
+One school has written to parents advising that Snap Map could be used "build up a picture of home addresses, travel routes, schools and workplaces" according to a report by the BBC.

 Other schools leaders have accused Snapchat, the US-based company which is said to worth around £15 million, of launching the new feature by stealth saying there was no detailed information about how it worked – or its potential safe-guarding risks.